bsc-quantic/.github/profile/README.md

 Hello there! 👋

-We are the Quantic research group, leaded by Artur García-Sáez.
+We are the Quantic research group, lead by Artur García-Sáez.
 Located at the Barcelona Supercomputing Center (BSC), our research focuses on quantum algorithm development and tensor network simulations.